Birne94/Coffee-in-the-Cloud/docs/technology/django.md

 A serializer is responsible for converting a model into a json representation.
 In most cases it defines a collection of fields that are publicly accessible.
-For special cases like account creation it is possible to add custom validation behavior, which in this example validates the password and then updates session information.
+For special cases like account creation it is possible to add custom validation behavior, which in this example validates the password and then updates the session information.

 ## Migrations